Apple Dethroned As World's Most Valuable Company, Thanks To Putin

 “As the war in Ukraine sends oil and gas prices climbing.
 That’s translated to record profits for the industry.”Protocol

-The switch up between Apple and Saudi Aramco reflects the changing fortunes of two different industries as the global economy reacts to Russia’s ongoing invasion of Ukraine and the end of the pandemic (where tech saw a big boom).
+The switch up between Apple and Saudi Aramco reflects the changing fortunes of two different industries as the global economy reacts to Russia’s ongoing invasion of Ukraine.
+It also shows the pandemic tech boom, at least for a time, is over (although this could also be attributed to the broader market performing poorly of late).

 Read Next